The visual field refers to the total area in which objects can be seen in the side (peripheral) vision as you focus your eyes on a central point.

-Automated perimetry: You sit in front of a concave dome and stare at an object in the middle.
+Goldmann perimetry and Automated perimetry.
+For either test, you sit in front of a concave dome and stare at a target in the middle.
 You press a button when you see small flashes of light in your peripheral vision.
+With Goldmann testing, the flashes are controlled and mapped out by the examiner.
+With automated testing, a computer controls the flashes and mapping.
 Your responses help determine if you have a defect in your visual field.
-Automated perimetry is often used to track conditions that may worsen over time.
+Both tests are often used to track conditions that may worsen over time.

 Your provider will discuss with you the type of visual field testing to be done.

 How to Prepare for the Test

 How the Test will Feel

 There is no discomfort with visual field testing.

 This eye exam will show whether you have a loss of vision anywhere in your visual field.
 The pattern of vision loss will help your provider diagnose the cause.

 The peripheral vision is normal.